andrewvanbeek-okta/developer-dashboard/README.md

 ```
 npm install
 ```
 ### Create a .env file and copy the keys from .env.sample.
-Then go to your Okta to get the client Id, Issuer, org url and api token
+Do the same for /src/.config.js.
+Then go to your Okta tenant to get the client Id, Issuer, org url and api token
 ```
 touch .env
+touch ./src/.config.js
 ```

  If you don't already have an application configured in Okta,head to Applications > Create new App and specify "SPA" as the type.
 Remember to assign yourself the app as well.